 - Generate a head surface from the MRI

-- Read the sub-cortical atlas aseg.mgz as a set of labelled surfaces
+- Import the sub-cortical atlas *aseg.mgz as volume atlases and labelled surfaces

-The files you can see in the database explorer at the end:
+The files you can see in the database explorer at the end (with Volume atlases + Thickness):

-MRI: The T1 MRI of the subject, imported from the MGH file format (.mgz)
+MRI: The T1 MRI of the subject, imported from the MGH file format (T1.mgz)

-head mask (10000,0,2): Scalp surface generated by Brainstorm.
-The numbers indicate the parameters that were automatically used for this head: vertices=10000, erode factor=0, fill holes=2 (these are detailed later)
+head mask: Scalp surface generated by Brainstorm.
+The numbers in the filename indicate the parameters that were used for this head: vertices=10000, erode factor=0, fill holes=2, background threshold=detected (these are detailed later)

 white_300000V: High-resolution white matter envelope from FreeSurfer